mixnetwork1959/RadioAlbenaToolkit/CONTRIBUTING.md

 Thank you for your interest in the Audio Library Toolkit.

-Bug reports, feature requests and improvements are welcome.

-Please open an Issue before implementing major changes.
+Contributions are welcome!

+## Before You Start

+If you have an idea for a new feature or found a bug, please open an Issue first.

-Coding guidelines:
+## Coding Guidelines

-- Python 3.11+
+- Python 3.11 or newer
-- Clear and documented code
+- Keep the code simple and readable
-- English comments and documentation
+- Use English for comments and documentation
-- Keep external dependencies to a minimum
+- Minimize external dependencies
+- Test your code before submitting

+## Reporting Bugs

+Please include:

+- Operating System
+- Python version
+- FFmpeg version
+- Error message
+- Steps to reproduce the problem

+## Feature Requests

+New ideas are always welcome.

+Please describe:

+- What problem does it solve?
+- Why would it be useful?
+- Example use case

+Thank you for helping improve the Audio Library Toolkit!